 - Annotations.
 If you annotate your trial during the recording, the annotation events (name and time) will be present in the detailed CSV export.

 - Asymmetry metrics (applies to summary and detailed CSV formats).
 When this option is selected, the percent difference between left and right sided metrics is included in the output CSV file.
+Positive values indicate that the right sided metric is larger than the left sided one.
 For gait metrics, the percent difference is first computed for each gait cycle, and then the mean is computed from these (e.g., it is the mean of the individual percent differences, rather than the percent difference of the metric means).
 The unbiased estimator is used in the calculation of the standard deviation.

 - Trial Metadata (XML format).
 Regardless of how many trials your exported, one XML file will be generated that describes the metadata for all of the exported trials.
 This information is largely redundant with what is provided in the metadata fields in the CSV exports, but is in a format that can be re-imported into Mobility Lab.
 If you are exporting data with the goal of re-importing it into another Mobility Lab system or workspace, this option and the "Raw inertial data" option must both be selected.